dfm-io/dfm.io/content/2015-01-15-aas-hack-day.md

    (CUNY/AMNH), and Lee (Harvard) started a collaborative playlist on Spotify for astronomy related tunes.
 It currently has 637 songs (two days of constant listening and Total Eclipse of the Heart is only on there about six times) from many different contributors.
 Add your favorite astrosongs now!
    [[playlist](https://play.spotify.com/user/djcarlysagan/playlist/5BLvisuoHWxYaoXaLBN2WD)]

-6. To study gendered trends in publication practices and coauthorship, Bianco (NYU), Morehead (PSU), Wang (NYU) [ADD MORE NAMES HERE] downloaded about 5000 papers from ADS and estimated the genders of the first few authors using first names.
+6. To study gendered trends in publication practices and coauthorship, Bianco (NYU), Morehead (PSU), Wang (NYU) Li (Swarthmore), Senchyna (UW), and Lee (Harvard) downloaded about 5000 papers from ADS and estimated the genders of the first few authors using first names.
 Most of the hack day was spent scraping and managing the data (that's called "data science") so they didn't have time to come to any solid conclusions but they did produce an awesome dataset.
    [[code](https://github.com/fedhere/ADSgenderclustering)]

-9. Rogers & Donaldson (MAST) collaborated to put together a prototype of a very lightweight visual interface to the combined MAST catalogs and imaging aimed at mobile users.
+9. Rogers & Donaldson (MAST) collaborated to put together a prototype of a very lightweight visual interface to the MAST catalogs and imaging.
+The app is web-based but it is designed to used on mobile devices.
    I think that this will be useful for both research and teaching.

 7. VanderPlas (UW), Douglas (Columbia), Morton (Princeton), Peters (Drexel), and Hollowood (UCSC) worked together to develop a consistent API for time